flrd/standardlastprofile/README.md

 ### Generate a standard load profile

-Use the function `slp_generate()` to create data for one or more standard load profile identifiers:
+Use the function `slp_generate()` to gernate a standard load profile for a given period of time:

 ``` r
 G5 <- slp_generate(